axibase/arduino/dataTransmission/README.md

 ```
 Ensure that script is placed on the same machine where atsd is installed.

-Upload sketch to your device by ArduinoIDE.
+Upload sketch to your device using ArduinoIDE.

 ####MQTT Library
 The sketches use [Joel Gaehwiler's MQTT library v1.5](https://github.com/256dpi/arduino-mqtt/releases/tag/v1.5.0).

-You can install it:
+Install it:

 1. Manually by downloading from [git](https://github.com/256dpi/arduino-mqtt).